 At Kiwi Self Storage, we make storage easy.
-The moment you walk into one of our facilities, our friendly managers will help you work out what size unit you need, give you a tour of the facility and let you know the benefits of storing with us.
+The moment you walk into one of our facilities, our friendly managers will take the list of items you want to store or your space assessment and help you work out what size unit you need, give you a tour of the facility and let you know the benefits of storing with us.

 CCTV, electric-perimeter fencing, individually-alarmed units and coded gates.